-According to the Community Profile: Charleston County (SCDEW 2019a), as of February 2019, 203,008 people were employed in Charleston County, with an unemployment rate of 2.7 percent (as compared to 3.2 percent in South Carolina).
-The 20 largest employers in Charleston County were Autozoners LLC, Carealliance Health Services, Charleston County, Charleston County School District, City of Charleston, City of North Charleston, College of Charleston, Comcast Cable Communications, Department of Defense, Harris Teeter LLC, Kiawah Island Inn Company LLC, Medical University of South Carolina Hospital Authority, Medical University of South Carolina, The Boeing Company, The Citadel, Trident Medical Center LLC, Trident Technical College, University Medical Associates Inc., Wal-Mart Associates Inc., and William Jennings Bryan Dorn VA Medical Center , (SCDEW 2019a).
+According to the Community Profile: Charleston County (SCDEW 2017a), as of July 2017, 201,773 people are employed in Charleston County, with an unemployment rate of 3.5 percent (as compared to 3.9 percent in South Carolina).
+The 20 largest employers in Charleston County are Autozoners LLC, Carealliance Health Services, Charleston County, Charleston County School District, City of Charleston, City of North Charleston, Department of Defense, Harris Teeter LLC, Iqor Holdings US Inc., Kiawah Island Inn Company LLC, Medical University of South Carolina Hospital Authority, Medical University of South Carolina, The Boeing Company, The Citadel, Trident Medical Center LLC, Trident Technical College, University Medical Associates Inc., Wal-Mart Associates Inc., and William Jennings Bryan Dorn VA Medical Center (SCDEW 2017a).

-The Quarterly Census of Employment and Wages indicated that the three industry sectors with the largest employment numbers were Health Care and Social Assistance (39,021), Accommodation and Food Services (35,992), and Retail Trade (29,285).
-Accommodation and Food Services was hiring in the largest numbers, while Health Care and Social Assistance had the greatest projected employment growth, by gross numbers, through 2024 (SCDEW 2019a).
+The Quarterly Census of Employment and Wages indicates that the three industry sectors with the largest employment numbers are Health Care and Social Assistance (37,223), Accommodation and Food Services (33,065), and Retail Trade (29,176).
+Accommodation and Food Services is currently hiring in the largest numbers, while Health Care and Social Assistance has the greatest projected employment growth, by gross numbers, through 2024 (SCDEW 2017a).

-According to the South Carolina Association of Counties, for fiscal year 2016, revenues in Charleston County totaled \$624,024,070, the highest of any county across the state.
-The total property value in 2016 was \$3,725,590,579 (SC Association of Counties 2018).
+According to the South Carolina Department of Commerce, the total tax revenue in Charleston County for 2013 was \$2,238,740,569, and the total property value in 2015 was \$3,150,858,954 (SC Commerce 2017).